-When I was still only contemplating this step-mother idea, my lovely friend Ying told me very sincerely, “In China, step-mother always bad.”
-She went on to offer the example that when your own precious child spills milk, you will just mop it up with mild grumbling, or you may even comment that they have made a perfect circular spill.
-When your step-child does the same thing, you will scowl and grumble in a much-diminished style of forgiveness.
-Bad baby spilled the milk.
+When I was only contemplating this step-mother idea, my lovely friend Ying told me very sincerely and emphatically, “In China, step-mother always bad.”
+I shook my head, thinking of my very good experience of step mothers.
+She repeated it more slowly, thinking I didn’t understand.
+She explained that we have a reflex for our biological baby that we lack for our step child.
+When your biological child spills milk, she said, you mop it up with a bit of grumbling, or you may even praise their perfectly circular spill.
+When your step-child does exactly the same thing, you blame the bad baby that spilled the milk.

-I think I misunderstood Ying, though.
-I think by “step-mother always bad” she was telling me not to be a step-mother.
-I took her to mean that I shouldn’t be bad.
-I’ve tried super-hard not to be bad.
+I did it anyway, with an eye to that friendly warning: the stepmother is always bad.
+I believe now that she was telling me not to be a step-mother.
+At the time, I took her to mean that I shouldn’t be bad.
+I tried super-hard not to be bad.

-For example, some kids need to be protected from over-protective parents.
-No one is better able to recognize mistakes like that than a step parent or a step kid.
+Know that you will mess it up more than once and sometimes an entire chorus of jeers will result.
+No one is better able to recognize mistakes than a step parent or a step kid.
 They are viewing the situation from a step back, so to speak.
-The tricky part is to step in gently enough that everyone can steer into a healthier course.

 It’s so tricky and so worthwhile.
 But so tricky.